The true cost of social media ads in 2024

 TikTok’s popularity continues to grow, transforming from a hub for short-form videos into one of the world's most engaging and dynamic platforms.
 For brands seeking to amplify their reach and resonate with a young, tech-savvy audience, advertising on TikTok has moved from a nice-to-have to a priority.
 Rooted in creativity, authenticity, and user participation, TikTok allows brands to tap into trends, challenges, and user-generated content, offering a more organic and engaging way to promote products and services.

 Not only is TikTok’s user base growing, but it boasts an engaged audience actively searching for the next big thing.
-GenZ and Millennials make up over half of TikTok’s 146 million monthly active users, and its audience skews both younger and female.
-And thanks to an algorithm that prizes virality, brands that craft compelling, trend-worthy content have the chance to be showcased to a massive audience, often beyond their target demographic.
+GenZ and Millennials make up over half of TikTok’s 148 million monthly active users, and its audience skews both younger and female.
+Thanks to an algorithm that prizes virality, brands that craft compelling, trend-worthy content have the chance to be showcased to a massive audience, often beyond their target demographic.
 TikTok's advertising platform allows brands to pinpoint their ideal audience based on demographics, behaviors, interests, and more.
-With features like "Shop Now" buttons and shoppable video links, brands can drive direct sales from within the app, creating a seamless shopping experience.

 MONTH |